MichaelDimmitt/coffee-shop-transcript-notes/Readme.md

 (Andrew)
 Coffee + wine + small plate
-Bar Citra built the interior design
+Bar Citra built the interior design.

 Scandanavian - Rachel
-they did an amazing job and we are lucky to be surrounded with such an environment every day.
+They did an amazing job and we are lucky to be surrounded with such an environment every day.

-(question)
+(Question)
 How do you go from cart, to building a truck, to [a] storefront?
 (Andrew)
 Building a truck took 7 months.